espiers13/stagehand-be/README.md

 # Stage Hand BE

+> ⚠️ **Work in Progress** — this project is currently in active development.
+Endpoints and data models may change.

 A RESTful API for the Stage Hand rehearsal scheduling app, built with Node.js, Express, and PostgreSQL.
 Allows theatre companies to create productions, manage company members, schedule rehearsals, and track attendance.

 ## Getting Started